menu

 Furthermore, one of the really unique and interesting things about the look and setting of the Irvine Spectrum / Irvine Medical and Science Complex neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 96.0% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 99.2% of all neighborhoods in America.

-Also of note, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Irvine Spectrum / Irvine Medical and Science Complex neighborhood.
-A whopping 87.3% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 98.4% of the neighborhoods in the U.S. Everything here just feels new.
+Also of note, homes built from 2000 through today make up a higher proportion of the Irvine Spectrum / Irvine Medical and Science Complex neighborhood's real estate landscape than 98.4% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 87.3% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Occupations